 - 15 → is the SMALL function_num .

-- 3 → is the options that ignore hidden rows, error values, nested SUBTOTAL and AGGREGATE functions.
+- 3 → is the options that ignore hidden rows, error values, and nested SUBTOTAL and AGGREGATE functions.

-- ROW($B$5:$B$13)-ROW($B$4)/($B$5:$B$13<>””)→ returns the array for the AGGREGATE function
+- ROW($B$5:$B$13)-ROW($B$4)/($B$5:$B$13<>””)→ returns the array for the AGGREGATE function.

 - ROWS($B$5:B5 → the ROWS function returns the ref_1.